ganeti/ganeti/man/gnt-instance.rst

 kvm\_flag
     Valid for the KVM hypervisor.

-    If *enabled* the -enable-kvm flag is passed to kvm.
-If *disabled* -disable-kvm is passed.
-If unset no flag is passed, and the default running mode for your kvm binary will be used.
+    If *enabled* accel=kvm is appended to the -machine parameter *Disabling* (or not setting this flag at all) currently does nothing.

 mem\_path
     Valid for the KVM hypervisor.